 The city’s skyline, like much of Florentine society, was dominated by The Church, specifically the tower of Santa Maria del Fiore.
-In medieval Europe, spirituality was relegated to the darkness of dungeons, not yet exposed to the light.
+In medieval Europe, spirituality was often relegated to the darkness of dungeons, yearning for exposure to the light.

 Florence, traditionally an important trading destination in Europe, inherited the banking industry from Siena in the Late Middle Ages.
 As a result of losing nearly half of the city’s population to the Black Death, wages for laborers, investment opportunities, and demand for skilled artisans rose.
 The feudal system began to waiver as Florence, and cities across Europe, rebuilt and grew after the plague with increasing mercantilism, instability in the ruling class, and enlightened thinking informed by the ideals of democracy.